marcins/cf-google-authenticator/README.md

 ## Implementation notes

-This is a purely "native" CF solution - I could've saved some code and time by using Apache Commons Codec to implement Base32 encoding/decoding, however the version bundled with ACF10 is v1.3 and Base32 was added in v1.5 - I didn't want to introduce another dependency.
-In fact, the whole project might've been better to be implemented as a Java library since it makes so much use of Java arrays, bit twiddling, etc!
-Still it was a fun coding exercise!
+This version uses Apache Commons Codec to implement Base32 encoding/decoding which will make it incompativle with ACF10.

 ## Notes on security